Ron Pelosi: Finance

-He was also president of Forward Funds, a diversified mutual fund group, of Webster Investment Management, registered investment advisers; and Trenholm Associates.
+He was also president of Forward Funds, a diversified mutual fund group, and of Webster Investment Management, registered investment advisers; and Trenholm Associates.
 Pelosi is on the board of trustees of the Pacific Corporate Group, a private equity fund and executive director, of Pacific Asset Management.

 Mediation and arbitration

 Pelosi was a mediator or arbitrator for the American Stock Exchange, National Association of Securities Dealers, National Futures Association, New York Stock Exchange and the Financial Industry Regulatory Authority.
 He was a panel member of the American Arbitration Association and the Pacific Coast Stock Exchange.